GLOBAL MARKETS-World stocks ride to record high, dollar retreats

 LONDON, Feb 16 World stocks hit an all time high on Thursday as the latest round of robust global data matched hopes that major economies like the United States will soon be serving up large helpings of fiscal stimulus.

-MSCI's All Country World index, spanning 46 countries, nursed the milestone as a record high Wall Street readied to reopen and Asia and Europe had consolidated the rough 10 percent gains both have made since December.
+MSCI's All Country World index, which spans 46 countries, notched the milestone as Wall Street hit its latest record and Asia and Europe consolidated the roughly 10 percent gains both have made since mid-December.

-There were surges in exports from Indonesia and Taiwan, falls in unemployment in Europe from Sweden to the Netherlands while Donald Trump had already tweeted his joy at record stocks prices as he again promised mass tax cuts.
+There were surges in exports from Indonesia and Taiwan, falls in unemployment in Europe from Sweden to the Netherlands while stronger U.S. retail sales and inflation data on Wednesday came as Donald Trump again promised mass tax cuts.

 "With the exception of politics, I have rarely seen such as network of positive signals," said ABN Amro's chief investment officer Didier Duret.